I Want To...

 Students enrolled in U.S. medical schools must have an NPI number before beginning a rotation.
 Please apply for an NPI number if you do not have one already.
 Once at website, select the link: “If you are a Health Care Provider, the National Provider Identifier (NPI) is your standard unique identifier.”

 You do not need an NPI number at the time of application, but will need it to be approved for a rotation.
 Please provide your NPI number to the Medical Training Programs Coordinator as soon as you receive it.
-If you have any further questions, please contact Jamie Hoffberger, Department of Neurosurgery Medical Training Programs Coordinator.

 On Your First Day